arthurrump/arthurrump.com/content/posts/20190719-git-based-versioning-using-fake.md

 ```

 - `isTagged` checks if the current commit is associated with a tag.
 If there is no tag, the command fails and `directRunGitCommand` returns false.
 - `previousChangeCommit` gets the commit where a file was last changed.
-It requests the log for this file, printing only the commit hash using the `%H` formatter and limiting the amount of commits to 1. `runSimpleGitCommand` returns the output of the command as a string.
+It requests the log for this file, printing only the commit hash using the `%H` format string and limiting the number of commits to 1. `runSimpleGitCommand` returns the output of the command as a string.
 - `fileChanged` checks if a file is changed in the working copy and not yet committed.

 We'll also define some helper functions for modifying versions: